 Beats by Dre has always been known as a celebrity-studded brand of headphones that are worn not just to listen to music, but also as a fashion statement and to show off one's social status and preferences.
 This image has much to do with the fact that its frontman is a star status rapper.

-This popularity is also the reason why every release by Beats creates a sense of excitement among users and audiophiles.
-Though there is a section of people who think that these headphones focus more on design and looks than the sound output.
+This popularity is also why every release by Beats creates a sense of excitement among users and audiophiles.
+However, many people think that these headphones focus more on design and looks than sound output.
 But that opinion has not deterred users from buying these headphones, and in fact, Beats by Dre has its own fan following.

-To top it, Apple has marked its stamp of approval on this brand of headphones and even has it in their own esteemed corner in Apple Store.
-This association with Apple has boosted the popularity of these headphones in a big way and has led to much anticipation of its releases and use as a whole.
+To top it, Apple has marked its stamp of approval on this brand of headphones and even has it in their esteemed corner in Apple Store.
+This strong association with Apple boosted the popularity in the company

 Beats Studio 2 vs Solo 2: Pros & Cons and Verdict

 Table of Contets